rescript-lang/rescript-compiler/docs/Differences-from-js_of_ocaml.md

 `js_of_ocaml` introduces a very sophisticated and expressive syntax extension, which works great most of the time, but can sometimes generate confusing compiler errors, and be difficult to integrate with existing IDEs and build systems.

+The introduction of [gen_js_api](https://github.com/LexiFi/gen_js_api) tool as an alternative FFI makes it easier to write FFI with `js_of_ocaml`. `gen_js_api` could be a nice way to implement FFIs to support both `BuckleScript` and `js_of_ocaml`.

 **Runtime library**

 BuckleScript runtime library is mostly implemented in OCaml while `js_of_ocaml` runtime is purely in JavaScript.
 The difference is actually significant since we believe it reflects how easy it is to write JavaScript code in OCaml using the BuckleScript model (FFI and Runtime representation).

 ## Separate Compilation

 BuckleScript compiles one OCaml module into one Javascript module.
 This follows the modern JavaScript development and makes it easier to gradually use OCaml in an existing code base.
 This is particularly relevant for our use cases for which we plan to implement components in OCaml while the larger application is written in JavaScript.
-The JavaScript echo system also has plenty of tools and support for modules, making it easy and natural to integrate modules generated by BuckleScript.
+The JavaScript ecosystem also has plenty of tools and support for modules, making it easy and natural to integrate modules generated by BuckleScript.
 It also opens the door for supporting [hot module replacement](http://webpack.github.io/docs/hot-module-replacement.html) in future.
 The module compilation strategy allows more granular compilation and as consequence faster feedback loop during development.

 `js_of_ocaml` compiles a whole OCaml program in JavaScript.
 This makes it easier when the main application is written in OCaml but less natural when integrating OCaml as a component in a larger JavaScript application.